Counselling

 Deborah works with a broad range of presentations including anxiety, school avoidance, OCD, depression, low-mood, emotional regulation, trauma, bereavement, family separation, attachment difficulties, low self-esteem, eco- and climate anxiety, self-harm and disordered eating.

-Counselling at The Centre is run by:
+Counselling at The Centre run by:

 Petersfield Counselling Service